 |Bottom 25% of class||0%|

-What are the requirements for admission to Duke University and what considerations affect admission decisions?
+What are the requirements for admission to Duke University and what student information is used for admission decisions?

 |High School GPA||Recommended|